claimed-framework/claimed/docs/index.md

 - `experiment_name`: MLFLow experiment to run the benchmark on.
 This is the highest level grouping of runs in MLFLow.

 - `benchmark_suffix`: Suffix that will be added to the name of the benchmark.
+If the benchmark name is not unique, saved models and artifacts will get mixed up.

 - `backbone`: Specification of the backbone to use.

 - `tasks`: List of tasks to perform.
 Tasks specify parameters for the decoder, datamodule to be used and training parameters.

   - an important parameter here is `early_prune`, which defaults to `false`.
 This will stop runs that do not seem promising.
 When this is true, you should use a larger number of trials.
 For ray parallelization, save_models may need to be enabled as well to get accurate results..

 - `n_trials`: Number of trials to be carried out per task, in the case of hyperparameter tuning.

 - `save_models`: Whether to save models.
 Defaults to False.
 (Setting this to true can take up a lot of space).
+Models will be logged as artifacts for each run in MLFlow.

 - `storage_uri`: Location to use for storage.